mparsley1/eo-docs/README.md

 ### Example: create a processing chain using eoin

 The processor in eo-processors/eo_processors/ndvi_satpy generates Sentinel 2 NDVI GeoTIFFs.
-The following example creates an NDVI product, without the CLI.
+The following example creates an NDVI product (without the CLI).

 ```python3
 from os.path import dirname